-(e) If the holder of property reported to the administrator is the issuer of a certificated security, the administrator may obtain a replacement certificate in physical or book entry form pursuant to [Section 8-405 of the Uniform Commercial Code], but an indemnity bond is not required.

-- (f) The administrator shall adopt [by rule] [rules governing] [pursuant to ] procedures for the registration and issuance, method of delivery, transfer, and maintenance of unclaimed securities and security entitlements-[.] [delivered to the administrator by a holder.] - (g) An issuer, the holder, and any transfer agent or other person acting pursuant to the instructions of and on behalf of the issuer or holder in accordance with this section is not liable to the apparent owner and shallmust be indemnified by the administrator against claims of any person under Section 10. - (h) A holder of a security that the holder has determined in good faith is non-freely transferable is not required to deliver the security to the administrator if the holder has so
+- (d) If the property reported to the administrator is a security or security entitlement under [Article 8 of the Uniform Commercial Code], the administrator is an appropriate person to make an endorsement, instruction, or entitlement order on behalf of the apparent owner to invoke the duty of the issuer or its transfer agent or the securities intermediary to transfer or dispose of the security or the security entitlement in accordance with [Article 8 of the Uniform Commercial Code]. - (e) If the holder of property reported to the administrator is the issuer of a certificated security, the administrator may obtain a replacement certificate in physical or book entry form pursuant to [Section 8-405 of the Uniform Commercial Code], but an indemnity bond is not required. - (f) The administrator shall adopt by rule procedures for the registration and issuance, method of delivery, transfer and maintenance of unclaimed securities and security entitlements. - (g) An issuer, the holder, and any transfer agent or other person acting pursuant to the instructions of and on behalf of the issuer or holder in accordance with this section is not liable to the apparent owner and shall be indemnified by the administrator against claims of any person under Section 10. - (h) A holder of a security that the holder has determined in good faith is non-freely transferable is not required to deliver the security to the administrator if the holder has so

 1 indicated in the report required pursuant to Section 8.
-WithinNot later than 10 days following a 2 determination by the administrator or the holder that the security is freely transferable or is no 3 longer worthless, the security shallmust be delivered to the administrator.
+Within 10 days following a determination 2 by the administrator or the holder that the security is freely transferable or is no longer worthless, 3 the security shall be delivered to the administrator.
 4 Comment 5 6 This new provision is intended to spell out when and how the holder of a security 7 believed or determined to be worthless should deal with it and what the administrator may do 8 with it.
 9 SECTION 10.
 NOTICE TO OWNER.
-10 (a) (1)-A holder of property that is presumed abandoned, [,or that may become 11 abandoned, shall send notice to the apparent owner, as required by Section 8(f), in a format 12 acceptable to the administrator, not less than at least 60 days before filing the report, and may 13 send such additional notices as may be required.
-14 -(2)15 Comment 16 17 [Why is "or that may become abandoned" included?]
-18 19 (b) The notice shallunder subsection (a) must contain a heading that reads as follows: "THE stateSTATE OF [] REQUIRES US TO NOTIFY YOU THAT YOUR 20 21 UNCLAIMED PROPERTY MAY BE TRANSFERRED TO THE STATEUNCLAIMED 22 PROPERTY ADMINISTRATOR AS CUSTODIAN FOR YOU IF YOU DO NOT CONTACT 23 US BEFORE [insert date the report is due to be filed]," or substantially similar language.
-24 (3c) The notice shall under subsection (a) must specify the date that the property will be 25 turned over to the state, and explain the necessity of filing a claim for the return of the property 26 following receipt by the state; administrator.
-The notice must identify the nature and amount of 27 the property that is the subject of the notice; and provide instructions that the apparent owner 28 must follow to prevent the property from being reported and turned over to the stateadministrator.

-(4d) The holder of property that is presumed abandoned is not required to send a notice if the records of the holder indicate the address of the apparent owner is incorrect, if the [total] value of the property is less than \$[\$50,] or if the property consists of non-freely transferable securities.
+10 (a) (1) A holder of property that is presumed abandoned, or that may become abandoned, 11 shall send notice to the apparent owner, as required by Section 8(f), in a format acceptable to the 12 administrator, not less than 60 days before filing the report, and may send such additional 13 notices.
+14 (2) The notice shall contain a heading that reads as follows: "THE state OF [15 REQUIRES US TO NOTIFY YOU THAT YOUR UNCLAIMED PROPERTY MAY BE 16 TRANSFERRED TO THE STATE IF YOU DO NOT CONTACT US BEFORE [insert date the 17 report is due to be filed]," or substantially similar language.
+18 (3) The notice shall specify the date that the property will be turned over to the state, and 19 explain the necessity of filing a claim for the return of the property following receipt by the state; 20 identify the nature and amount of the property that is the subject of the notice; and provide 21 instructions that the apparent owner must follow to prevent the property from being reported and 22 turned over to the state.
+23 (4) The holder is not required to send a notice if the records of the holder indicate the address of the apparent owner is incorrect, if the total value of the property is less than \$50, or if the property consists of non-freely transferable securities.